sgwgsw/Rowdyhacks2022-CTF/README.md

 1. Open Docker Desktop
 2. Run '**git clone https://github.com/sgwgsw/Rowdyhacks2022-CTF.git**' in a terminal window.
 3. Change to the Rowdyhacks2022-CTF folder and run '**docker compose up -d**' with admin/sudo privileges.
+This is done on your local machine, not Docker Desktop.
 4. Once the command has finished running, select 'Containers / Apps' in Docker Desktop to confirm all containers in the stack are running